 (c) assists the public to ensure that personal information contained in documents is accurate, complete, up to date and not misleading.

-5. Act binds Crown
+5. Crown bound

 This Act binds the Crown.

-6. Access procedures do not apply to documents that are already available
+6. Access rights etc. in Parts 2 and 4 do not apply to documents that are already available

 Parts 2 and 4 do not apply to access to documents that are —

-(a) available for purchase by the public or free distribution to the public;
+(a) available for purchase by the public or free distribution to the public; or

-(b) available for inspection (whether for a fee or charge or not) under Part 5 or another enactment;
+(b) available for inspection (whether for a fee or charge or not) under Part 5 or another enactment; or

-(c) State archives to which a person has a right to be given access under Part 6 of the State Records Act 2000 despite this Act;
+(c) State archives to which a person has a right to be given access under Part 6 of the State Records Act 2000 despite this Act; or

 (d) publicly available library material held by agencies for reference purposes; or